weecology/retriever/docs/guidocs.rst

 Using the Gui
 =============

-To start the gui using command line
+To start the Gui using command line

 ::